Arkhaven logo

 Her notebook entries for the day were devoid of words.
 No doodles illuminated the sidelines.
 No words crossed her lips.

 All day, the linen tote over her shoulder added debilitating weight to her already sluggish movements.
-It seemed to weigh more than the millstones used to crush grains to flour, it was the anchor that drowned her in the stream.
+It seemed to weigh more than the millstones used to crush grains to flour; it was the anchor that drowned her in the stream.

-She got home.
+She made it home.

-She had no recollection of how she got to the front door.
+She didn't know how she got there.
+She had no recollection of how she reached the front door.
 Of opening the heavy gleaming wood panel with its brass knobs, with the knocker that mocked her with its grotesque face.

 She closed the door.
 Her shoes left muddy footprints on clean white tile.